rails/rails/guides/source/asset_pipeline.md

 ### Setup

-To use Propshaft in your Rails application, you can follow these steps:
+Follow these steps for setup Propshaft in your Rails application:

 1. Create a new Rails 8 application: